 ".
 With tracks culled from the rarest 12"s, deleted CDs and rare compilations, it is also includes previously unreleased versions of their songs.
 With the various collaborators now scattered between Ireland, London, Chile, New Zealand and Cornwall, Children Of Dub has come to a natural end and there will not any reunions.
 The compilation DVD - "

 ", released in 2015 serves as an alternative 'best of' with over 20 chilled-out tracks on this release.
 Some of our songs have been used in TV and film, including a US surfing film and the TV series 'Top Gear'.

 After lying in a Vault for 23 years,

 Live at Whirl-Y-Gig, WOMAD 96

 was released in November 2019, thanks to the British Library Archive that retrieved the recording made at WOMAD in summer 1996 and allowed its release.
-This is available only as a download for now.
-A further new release of Children Of Dub material is planned for 2020.
+This is available only as a download for now or streaming online.

 There are well over 40 compilations out there featuring Children Of Dub.
 Most feature singles or album tracks but there are a few rarities too.
 Check out the Goa Trance series, Amberdelic Space series, Goa Head series, Visitation I & II, Dubnology 2, Ambient Meditations and Galaxy Tribe for starters.